asyncapi/parser-js/docs/ruleset/v2-recommended-ruleset.md

 ### asyncapi2-message-messageId

-`messageId` should be defined in each message. `messageId` is essentially a reference for the message.
-Tools may use it for defining function names, class method names, and even URL hashes in documentation systems.
+The `messageId` should be defined in each message, essentially a message reference.
+Tools may use `messageId` for defining function names, class method names, and even URL hashes in documentation systems.

 #### Good example